SigmazGFX/1-4_Controller/README.md

 Some people may wish to change the passcode to something else, or utilize more than 4 buttons.
 You may enter up to 18 total button presses from any of the 8 buttons. (i.e. 162853644212531687)

-To do this press and hold buttons 1,2,& 4 at power up.
+To do this press and hold buttons/switches 1,2,& 4 at power up.
+The LED at D13 will turn off.
+Release the buttons/switches.
-The LED at D13 will turn off and then in 3 seconds it will flash rapidly(20x) indicating that the controller is switching into programming mode.
+In 3 seconds the LED at D13 will flash rapidly(20x) indicating that the controller is switching into programming mode.
 Once the LED stays solid you can now begin to enter the sequence of button presses you desire.
 When you have finished entering your sequence simply leave the unit alone for 5 seconds.
 The LED at D13 will flash rapidly(20x) to indicate that the controller is leaving programmiong mode and returning to normal operation mode.